lumicks/pylake/docs/tutorial/fdfitting.rst

 .. warning::
     This is beta functionality.
 While usable, this has not yet been tested in a large number of different scenarios.
-The API may also still be subject to change.
+The API can still be subject to change *without any prior deprecation notice*!
+If you use this functionality keep a close eye on the changelog for any changes that may affect your analysis.

 Fd Fitting
 ==========